🏠

 What is private mortgage insurance (PMI) and can I avoid it? +

-PMI protects the lender when a borrower's down payment is less than 20% on conventional loans.
-You can avoid PMI by making a 20% down payment, using piggyback loans, or choosing eligible VA financing which has no PMI.
+PMI protects the lender when a borrower's down payment is under 20% on a conventional loan.
+You can avoid or eliminate PMI by making a 20% down payment, using a piggyback loan, or refinancing once you reach 20% equity, or by choosing a VA loan which typically has no PMI requirement for qualified veterans.

 Related categories